 Course discount for alumni

-Are you an alumna/alumnus of our MILE or TRAIL+ programmes?
+Are you a graduate of our MILE or TRAIL+ programmes?
 If so, you qualify for a 50% discount on the week-long courses offered in our Winter and Summer Academies.

 Visit our Winter and Summer Academy page to learn more about upcoming courses, tuition fees and details on how to apply.
 In your application, please indicate that you are a MILE or TRAIL+ alumna/alumnus.